maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   Note that a COM port is _not_ plug and play.
   So the "unknown" devices we find in the Device Manager (with a "?") are not our new COM port.

-  Via Start > Settings > Control Panel
+  Via Start > Settings > Control Panel > start Add New Hardware.

   ![Control Panel](images/serial-5controlpanel.png)

-  Start Add New Hardware.

 - On the first page of the Add New Hardware Wizard click Next.
 Click Next again to start searching.